Elo rating system: Rating floors

-where $N_W$ is the number of rated games won, $N_D$ is the number of rated games drawn, and $N_R$ is the number of events in which the player completed three or more rated games.
+where $N_\text{W}$ is the number of rated games won, $N_\text{D}$ is the number of rated games drawn, and $N_\text{R}$ is the number of events in which the player completed three or more rated games.

 Higher rating floors exist for experienced players who have achieved significant ratings.
 Such higher rating floors exist, starting at ratings of 1200 in 100-point increments up to 2100 (1200, 1300, 1400, ..., 2100).
 A rating floor is calculated by taking the player's peak established rating, subtracting 200 points, and then rounding down to the nearest rating floor.
 For example, a player who has reached a peak rating of 1464 would have a rating floor of 1464 − 200 = 1264, which would be rounded down to 1200.
 Under this scheme, only Class C players and above are capable of having a higher rating floor than their absolute player rating.
 All other players would have a floor of at most 150.

 There are two ways to achieve higher rating floors other than under the standard scheme presented above.
 If a player has achieved the rating of Original Life Master, their rating floor is set at 2200.
 The achievement of this title is unique in that no other recognized USCF title will result in a new floor.
 For players with ratings below 2000, winning a cash prize of $2,000 or more raises that player's rating floor to the closest 100-point level that would have disqualified the player for participation in the tournament.
 For example, if a player won $4,000 in a 1750-and-under tournament, they would now have a rating floor of 1800.